mems/calepin/Development/JavaScript/JavaScript.md

 - `getElementById`
 - `getElementsByTagNameNS`

-Are browser-specific additions (by Microsoft Internet Explorer):
+Are browser-specific additions (by Microsoft for Internet Explorer):

 - `XMLHttpRequest` should be `XMLHTTPRequest`
 - `onreadystatechange` should be `onReadyStateChange`